tanishmisra9/gridcall/README.md

 ## Subjective scoring methodology..

-Rather than declaring whether a driver or team definitively “was” a Breakout or Bust, the system estimates how likely it is that a reasonable F1 fan would perceive that performance as a big surprise / flop.
+Rather than declaring whether a driver or team definitively "was" a Breakout or Bust, the system calculates a performance score that captures how well someone did relative to expectations.

-To do this, the model would combine multiple objective signals, including:
-- Finishing position relative to car competitiveness
-- Qualifying delta vs. teammate
+The score combines multiple signals:
+- **Qualifying position** — with emphasis on making Q3 (P1-P10)
-- Grid-to-finish position movement
+- **Race finish** — absolute position matters

-These signals are treated as inputs to a probabilistic model that outputs a likelihood score.
+- **Positions gained** — overtaking gets rewarded
+- **Teammate battles** — beating your teammate in quali and race
+- **Team competitiveness** — performance is weighted against where the car should be

+Each component is weighted to reflect what actually matters in F1.
+Making Q3 is huge.
+Finishing ahead of your teammate is huge.
+Gaining positions in the race is impressive.

-Drivers and teams are then ranked by these probabilities, with the top-ranked entries classified as Breakouts and the lowest-ranked as Busts.
+Drivers are then ranked by their total weekend score.
+Top 5 = Breakouts.
+Bottom 5 = Busts.

-This should reasonably preserve subjectivity by modeling consensus perception rather than enforcing deterministic criteria.
+The system doesn't try to be perfectly "objective" — it's modeling what fans would naturally see as a standout weekend vs. a disappointing one.
+The math just makes it consistent and scalable.

-The system is designed from the ground up to maintain the user's trust!
+The system is designed from the ground up to maintain the user's trust.

 ---